 Damarious Randall once picked off Russell Wilson twice.
-Now he hopes to win a spot as Seahawks’ cornerback
+Now he hopes to win a spot as a Seahawks cornerback

 But the most important Seahawks’ player — quarterback Russell Wilson — needed no introduction when Randall signed last fall.

-Randall is one of just three players who have picked off Wilson twice in a game (the others are Jacksonville’s A.J.
+Randall is one of just three players who have picked off Wilson twice in a regular-season game (the others are Jacksonville’s A.J.
 Bouye and Darious Williams of the Rams), doing so in an infamous 2016 Seahawks 38-10 loss at Green Bay when Wilson was intercepted a career-high five times.

 “He actually said something to me when I first got in the building last year,’’ Randall said this week with a little smile.